 “Physically just being able to do things like take a step backwards or sideways or momentarily stand on one foot has just been kind of liberating.
 Now I have enough balance that I’m not necessarily staying really close to the wall.
 I’m hoping that in time I’ll get enough balance and coordination that walking in a group of people will not be as awful as it currently is.
 Currently right now I tell people to walk in front of me just because I get afraid of feet or being tripped or things like that.
 I’m hoping that I’ll get more independence and freedom.”

 Managing MS will be a lifelong process and challenge for Dana, but just knowing she has the capability to work around her limitations and still make progress has helped her continue to improve.
-In fact, after working through Vitamin, Dana went on to go through our Elements, Focused Flexibility, and Floor One programs as well.
+In fact, after working through Vitamin, Dana went on to go through our Elements, and Mobility programs as well.

 When we spoke to Dana, we asked her what she might tell someone who doesn’t have MS (i.e. most of our readers).
 Here’s what she said: